graphile/graphile.github.io/src/pages/postgraphile/usage-cli.md

   the route to mount the GraphiQL interface on. defaults to `/graphiql`
 - `-b`, `--disable-graphiql`
   disables the GraphiQL interface. overrides the GraphiQL route option
-- `-t`, `--token <identifier>`
-  the PostgreSQL identifier for a composite type that will be used to create tokens
 - `-o`, `--cors`
   enable generous CORS settings. this is disabled by default, if possible use a proxy instead
 - `-a`, `--classic-ids`